etan675/task-zen/README.md

 ## Notes:

-- The production app might seem a bit slow for a simple app, this is because I had to migrate the db to Neon from Render (free cloud hosting expired), which introduces network communication delays between app and db.
+- The production app might seem a bit slow for a simple app, this is because I had to migrate the DB to Neon from Render (free cloud hosting expired), which introduces network communication delays between app and db.